ChrisWSchultz/Sprint-Challenge--JavaScript/README.md

 1. Describe the biggest difference between `.forEach` & `.map`.

+    forEach runs through the array and runs the provided function on each element. map creates a new array with the provided function run on each element of the array.

 2. What is the difference between a function and a method?

+    A function is outside of a class, a method is a function of a class.

 3. What is closure?

+    A closure is a function that wraps around a resource such as a function or variable.
+    Most often it is used to wrap a function and create a "function factory", but can be used in other ways.
+Lexical scoping allows closures to work.
+It is also a very complicated subject.

 4. Describe the four rules of the 'this' keyword.

+    1. Global binding, `this` is owned by the window.
+    2. Object binding, `this` belongs to the object: `anObj.something`.
+    3. New binding, `this` refers to the instance.
+    4. Explicit binding, `call`. overrides a constructor obj.

 5. Why do we need super() in an extended class?

+    To call the original class to inherit it's props and methods.

 ## Project Set up